-Transfer 2 tablespoons of oil to a large non-stick or cast iron skillet.
+Transfer 2 tablespoons of oil to a large non-stick or cast-iron skillet.
 Heat over medium-high heat until shimmering.
-Add four eggs and cook until whites are set but yolks are still runny, about 3 minutes.
+Add four eggs and cook until whites are set, but yolks are still runny for about 3 minutes.
 Season with salt.
 Transfer to a large plate.

 Stir tortilla chips again and season to taste with salt if necessary.
 Divide between four warmed serving plates.
 Top each with a fried egg.
 Drizzle with crema, sprinkle with onions, cilantro, and cheese, and serve immediately

 These are the scrambled eggs you’re likely to be served at the average American diner: fluffy and cloud-like, relatively dry, with large curds.
 To get that result, use high heat, and stir the eggs just enough to scramble them without breaking up the curds too much.
 And if you’ve ever heard that you shouldn’t salt your eggs before cooking, forget it—pre-salting is what makes them extra moist and tender.

 - 3 large eggs

 - 1/8 teaspoon kosher salt

 - 2 tablespoons (30ml) milk (optional; see note)

 In a small bowl, beat eggs with salt and milk (if using).

 In a non-stick skillet, melt butter over medium-high heat until foamy.
 Add eggs and cook, stirring, until large, fluffy curds form and eggs are fully cooked through, about 3 minutes.
 Season with pepper and serve.